Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Rate-Optimal Estimation of Fully Shared Singular Subspace via Stack-SVD

+However, Corollary \ref{smalloptimal} only focuses on the special case of imbalanced SNR, as represented by the condition and does not imply that individual SVD estimator is always preferable than Stack-SVD.
 To better elucidate the advantages of integrating multiple data matrices through Stack-SVD, we compare the minimum SNR conditions for the consistency of Stack-SVD with those of the individual SVD estimators.
-On the one hand, by Theorem \ref{upperlowerbound}, there is a phase transition in the consistency of the Stack-SVD estimator in terms of the SNR $\mathop{\min}\limits_{1 \leq i \leq r}\{\sigma_{(i)}^2(X_1)+\sigma_{(i)}^2(X_2)\}/{\tau^2}$, with the critical point at
+On the one hand, by Theorem \ref{upperlowerbound}, there is a phase transition in the consistency of the Stack-SVD estimator in terms of the SNR $\mathop{\min}\limits_{1 \leq i \leq r}\{\sigma_{(i)}^2(X_1)+\sigma_{(i)}^2(X_2)\}/{\tau^2}$, which is just the signal $\mathop{\min}\limits_{1 \leq i \leq r}\{\sigma_{(i)}^2(X_1)+\sigma_{(i)}^2(X_2)\}$ when assuming $\tau=1$, with the critical point at